Baihakki Khaizan: Club career

-An ever-present for Singapore so far, Baihakki rise to prominence has been an extremely swift one.
-He is recognised as one of the best centre-backs in the region with his tough tackling no nonsense approach often putting fear into opposition forwards.
-In the National Football Academy age-group squads, he caught the eye with his 1.91 m stature, instinctive confidence and composure at the back.
+Baihakki is recognised as one of the best centre-backs in the region.
+In the National Football Academy age-group squads, he was noted for his 1.91 m stature, instinctive confidence and composure at the back.
 Signing on with Geylang United in 2003, Baihakki took the 2003 S.League Young Player of the Year award in his debut S.League season.
 After learning his craft alongside former Singapore international Lim Tong Hai, a player he considers a big influence.

+Young Lions FC

 In 2004, the defender then moved to Young Lions ahead of the 2004 S.League season and captained the team throughout the season.
 Baihakki nearly missed out playing for the 2007 S.League season after MINDEF refused to release him to play as he was serving National Service.
 However, he got the green light after a few games into the season.

+Geylang United

-In 2008, he return to Geylang United but again, his army conscription clashed with his football career, and thus he missed the first few games of the new season.
+In 2008, he returned to Geylang United.
+However, his army conscription clashed with his football career again, and thus he missed the first few games of the new season.

+Persija Jakarta

 In September 2009, Khaizan agreed terms with Indonesia Super League side, Persija Jakarta, along with his Singaporean compatriot, Mustafic Fahrudin to join them before the 2009–10 Indonesia Super League started in October.
 During his first season, he managed to score 3 goals in 39 appearances.

+Persib Bandung

 In a controversial decision, Baihakki left Persija Jakarta for fierce rivals, Persib Bandung at the end of the 2009-10 Indonesia Super League season.
 At Persib Bandung, he linked up with his Singaporean compatriot, Shahril Ishak, who also signed for the Indonesian club.
 Baihakki's stint at Persib was cut short as he was released from the club after 6 months.

+Medan Chiefs

 On 16 February 2011, Baihakki signed a two-year deal with Medan Chiefs worth approximately US$300,000, along with Shahril Ishak, who was also released by Persib.

+LionsXII

-Baihakki returned to Singapore with newly formed team, LionsXII, that was competing in the Malaysia Super League.
+In 2012, Baihakki returned to Singapore with newly formed team, LionsXII, that was competing in the Malaysia Super League.
 He scored their first ever goal in their league debut against Kelantan FA on 10 January 2012.
 Baihakki went on to win his first Malaysia Super League title with LionsXII during the 2013 Malaysia Super League season.
 In 2014, Baihakki signed a four-year contract with Malaysian Super League team, Johor Darul Takzim.
 After a series of unimpressive performances, he was de-registered from the squad on 18 April 2014 and replaced with Marcos Antonio Elias Santos.
 Baihakki rejoined LionsXII on loan in May 2014.
 As part of his release, he would not face former club Johor Darul Ta'zim in their upcoming league fixture.

 Baihakki featuring for LionsXII in a 2012 league match against Kuala Lumpur FA.